Girl Scout Travel

 Troop Tripping Workshop -- offered approximately four times per year, this course is required for advanced domestic or international trips.
 Learn the progressive steps to planning and executing travel with your troop, from local field trips to international adventures.
 Money earning, paperwork requirements, safety and group management, and girl planning are key topics.

 As always, please follow general guidelines in Volunteer Essentials.
-Additional, specific requirements for travel are included in the Travel Appendix.
+Additional, specific requirements for travel are included in the Travel Appendix and in the safety activity checkpoints for Trip/Travel.

 GSUSA's Global Travel Toolkits for girls and adults offer timelines and thought-provoking questions to help troops move along the travel pathway.